About Global Health Immersion

 __________________________

-CFHI currently has Global Health Immersion Programs for students of the health professions operating in Bolivia, Ecuador, India, Mexico, and South Africa.
-You can learn more at our website.
+CFHI currently runs Global Health Education Programs in Argentina, Bolivia, Ecuador, Ghana, India, Mexico, Uganda, South Africa and the Philippines for undergraduate and graduate students.
+Learn more at our website.